-The WHO girth data gives 29% of Euro-Americans, 68% of Euro-Australians, 34% of Afro-Americans and 17% of Asians having circumferences above 5”.
+The WHO girth data gives 29% of Euro-Americans, 68% of Euro-Australians, 34% of Afro-Americans and 17% of Thais having circumferences above 5”.
 Why so large a value for Aussie-Europeans compared to US Europeans?
 A portion of the WHO states:

 Condoms are made in various widths.
 Based on studies in Australia, Thailand and the USA, and the experience of major agencies, the wider condoms (flat width 52-55 mm) will be preferred in Australia, Africa, Europe, Latin America, the Middle East and North America, and the narrower condoms (47-51 mm) will be preferred in several Asian countries (see Appendix III).
 Other widths are also made for small specialized markets.

-While wondering which Asian countries are being referenced and if any are not, one would be inclined to treat the ‘experience of major [unnamed] agencies’ as authoritative.
+[This portion has been invalidated, see comments below] While wondering which Asian countries are being referenced and if any are not, one would be inclined to treat the ‘experience of major [unnamed] agencies’ as authoritative.
 The Asian preferred circumference range is 147.7 to 160.2 mm.
 Similarly, the non-Asian preference circumference is 163.4 to 172.8 mm.
 From the data, 95% of Euro-Americans, 91% of Afro-Americans, 86% of Euro-Australians and 100% of Thais have penile girths less than or equal to 150 mm.
 Why then would there be a preference among Africans and Europeans for condoms some 13.4 to 32.8 mm larger?

 Andrada A, Ravelo N, Spruyt A, et al. 1993.
 Acceptability and Functionality of Standard and Smaller Latex Condoms during Human Use: Philippines.
 Durham, USA: Family Health International.